SjoerdHilhorst/power-simulation/README.md

 * [Sjoerd](https://github.com/SjoerdHilhorst)

 ## Acknowledgements
-Huge thanks to Jasper Clarijs from Greener Power Solutions for setting us up with the project and answering all our project and [Alex Tutea](https://github.com/alextutea) our TA For guiding us through the software engineering course.
+Huge thanks to Jasper Clarijs from Greener Power Solutions for setting us up with the project and answering questions and [Alex Tutea](https://github.com/alextutea) our TA For guiding us through the software engineering course.